With Daniel at Daniel's Bay, Nuku Hiva, French Polynesia

 The beautiful rock spires of Oua Po, Marquesas, French Polynesia |

-The Tuamotus We leave Apataki in the morning for our best experience of the Pacific.
-We plan to stay in Anse Amyot, on Toau, for two days before continuing to Tahiti, but are charmed into two weeks.
-Valentine is the matriarch of the world surrounding Anse Amyot; her husband, Gaston, is the only Frenchman – half French at that.
-The houses along the inlet are painted white or not at all, constructed of wood, with tin roofs that are all painted to protect them from the salt air.
-Valentine’s nephews, Jean-Paul and Mana live next door near the boat house.
+The Tuamotus We leave Apataki for our best experience of the Pacific.
+Planning to stay in Anse Amyot two days before continuing to Tahiti, we’re charmed into two weeks.
+Valentine is the matriarch of Anse Amyot; her husband, Gaston, is the only Frenchman—half French at that.
+The houses are painted white or not at all, constructed of wood, with tin roofs that are painted as protection from the salt air.
+Valentine’s nephews, Jean-Paul and Mana, live next door near the boat house.
 Grandpa and Valentine’s ex-in-laws live on the other side of Valentine’s house, toward the lagoon.
-Behind the houses is the copra shed, and between Valentine’s house and the boat house is a solar powered telephone booth that the phone company installed a month ago.
-The smell of fresh and less-than-fresh fish blends with the copra and the sea air, and become more pleasing when Valentine bakes her special coconut bread in the coconut-husk fired barrel oven. |
+Behind is the copra shed, and between Valentine’s house and the boat house is a solar-powered telephone booth that was installed just last month.
+The smells of fresh and less-than-fresh fish blend with the copra and the sea air, which become more pleasing when Valentine bakes coconut bread in the coconut-husk-fired oven. (page 50) |

 With Davina, at Toau, Tuamotus, French Polynesia